Recently named No. 4 in the nation,

 being returned to the trademark holder, judgment entered

-against the defendants and permanent injunction issued
+against the defendants and permanent injunction issued.

-represents American's leading
+represents America's leading

 supplier of frequency control products for computers, disk